eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

    Learn more about configuring the  azurerm_storage_account resource:
    [Azure Storage Account Resource Documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account)

-4. **Resource Block - Azure Storage Blob**
+**Resource Block - Azure Storage Blob**

 Uploads the `index.html` file and`image.jpg`into the Azure storage account, placing it in the `$web` container used for static website hosting.

+Add it as last in your main.tf configuration file.

 ```hcl
 resource "azurerm_storage_blob" "index" {